Frequently Asked Questions

 - Data exists in every area – oftentimes the statistics are available through an online search – via the Health Department, Healthy Start or March of Dimes Peristats websites

 - Likely anywhere there is a food desert, lack of services, lack of resources, lack of support, lack of investment

 - Each state, area or city has different problems so the first job is to find out where the women are in the most jeopardy.
 That will help identify which neighborhoods, cities or zip codes.

 What if I don’t live in a Materno-toxic Area, how can I help?

-- You can be an Ambassador for a Perinatal Safe Spot by supporting those in the Materno-toxic Area who are already doing the work, or would be willing to get started
+- You can be an Amplifier, Ignitor, or Supporter for a Perinatal Safe Spot by supporting those in the Materno-toxic Area who are already doing the work, or would be willing to get started

 - By standing in at board meetings, sharing what you know, sharing what we are doing